-- Monthly Time and Efforts Sheets signed and turned in. - Meet with Homeless Liaison concerning Homeless Program and needs - Migrant Educational Program, SIS and Occupational Survey Updates
+- Monthly Time and Efforts Sheets signed and turned in if applicable. - Meet with Homeless Liaison concerning Homeless Program and needs - Migrant Educational Program, SIS and Occupational Survey Updates

-Title IV:
+Title IV, Part A:

-When Chattooga County School District receives Title IV funds, the Title IV funds will be transferred into Title I funds and will be monitored according to Federal Programs Monitoring quidelines.
+Each year when Chattooga County School District receives Title IV, Part A funds, the Title IV, Part A funds will be transferred into Title I funds and will be monitored according to Federal Programs Monitoring guidelines.